mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 export default setupFeatureListeners;
 ```

-This action, once dispatched, will register an event handler for every change in `Feature` title update.
+This action, once dispatched, will register an event handler for every change in `FeatureTitle` value update.
 This event handler will essentially dispatch the `SET_TITLE` action, in order to update the application state.
-It will be executed on initial application load, as well as every time the title value changes - by another client, because changes made from us are immediately reflected in the UI for performance reasons, as stated below. **This sums up the two-way binding between our Redux state and Firebase, providing the app with real-time updates.**
+It will be executed on initial application load, as well as every time the title value changes (by another client, because changes made from us are immediately reflected in the UI for performance reasons, as stated below).

+**This sums up the two-way binding between our Redux state and Firebase, providing the app with real-time updates.**

-Head over to `src/store/actions/feature/setTitle.js` action file and modify it to be like this:
+Head over to `src/store/actions/feature/setTitle.js` action file and modify it to push updates to Firebase:

 ```javascript
 import { SET_TITLE } from "../../constants/feature";